 Q. In vitro testing and animal testing, what is the difference?

 A. In vitro means “in glass” and such testing involves, for example, the use of cultured cells in petri dishes.
 In vivo testing involves the use of living organisms, such as rats and mice.

 Q. How do you test for reproductive toxicity in vitro or which species?

 A. There is currently no validated alternative study (in vitro) that can fully replace a reproductive toxicity study.
 Reproductive toxicity studies are typically conducted in rats or mice.

-Q. What is the difference between a one generation and a two generation reproductive toxicity study?
+Q. What is the difference between one-generation and a two-generation reproductive toxicity study?

 Q. What is the difference between a chronic toxicity study and a carcinogenicity study?

 A. The aim of a chronic toxicity study is to investigate the effects of daily exposure to the chemical substance for the greater part of the lifespan.
 Information including the types of adverse effect (both local and systemic), target organs, dose-response, etc. will be investigated.
 In some cases, tumours may be reported but this is not the main objective of a chronic toxicity study.

 The main objective of a carcinogenicity study, however, is to investigate the carcinogenic potential of a test substance.
 Other systemic effects (non-carcinogenic) may also be reported in such a study.